Nonferrous Metallic Minerals in Minnesota

 - Development Process: General information describing the steps involved for an exploration company to take a nonferrous metallic mineral deposit and develop it into a future mine.
 Since there has never been a nonferrous metallic mineral mine in Minnesota this information is theoretical based on state policies and what companies generally complete in other parts of the world.
 Also included on this webpage are locations of current known nonferrous metallic mineral deposits.

-- Regulations and Reclamation: Minnesota's regulations and reclamation rules related to metallic mineral exploration and development.
+- Exploration Plans, Drilling Regulations and Reclamation: Minnesota's regulations and reclamation rules related to metallic mineral exploration and development.
+Includes general description and listing of exploration plans submitted since November of 2013.
 Detailed summary of regulation related to exploration drilling is provided, as well as a web link to MN DNR's reclamation webpage for information on DNR's role in environmental review, permitting mines, inspections, and reclamation rules.

 - Private Exploration Drilling Data and Maps: The MN DNR's Division of Lands and Minerals compiles data related to private exploration drilling in Minnesota.
 Provided here are maps and data pertaining to private exploration drilling data since 1987.